7mxd/Banking-Accounts-Management-System/README.md

 # Banking-Accounts-Management-System
-Project done for the Object Oriented Programming (ECCE 230) course.
+Project done for the Object Oriented Programming (ECCE 230) course at Khalifa University.

 Project was done by a group of 4 students, as listed below:
 - Mohammed Abdulla Al Blooshi